Victoria-FZ-eng/songr/README.md

 # songr

-This is a Web site that views songs Albums with some details.
+This is a Website that views songs' Albums with some details.

 To go to the home page use -> "/" in the URL